 Lavender (Lavandula) is a flowering plant in the mint family (Lamiaceae) with many different species.

 Depending on your climate and plant choice, lavender may be grown annually or perennially.
-This tells How to Identify Lavender.
+This tells how to identify types of lavender.

 I always have several varieties in my garden for a very simple reason: I just love how it looks and, of course, bees love it too.

 Different varieties have different properties so choose yours based on whether you want it as an ornamental plant or to harvest it for cooking, beauty products, scented sachets, or dried arrangements.
-The Lavender Growing Guide has examples of different varieties.
+The Lavender Growing Guide has examples of different varieties and their uses.

 Lavender Craft & Project Ideas